 Here is my simple step-by-step guide to buying a sofa from IKEA.
 Some people may think purchasing a sofa would be a simple exercise but with determination and a little planning, you can ensure that it is a painful process for everyone involved.

-Ring David at 7.40am and ask him if he will come to IKEA with you.
+Call David at 7.40am and ask him if he will come to IKEA with you.
 It is important to ring this early as David will be disorientated and agree to anything.

-On the way to IKEA, complain about David's choice in music.
+On the ride to IKEA, complain about David's choice in music.
 Demand a better selection.
-Make David pull over and tune his stereo to your ipod's itrip and play eighties dance tracks such as 'Big in Japan' by Alphaville loud enough for cars around you to hear.
+Make David pull over and tune his stereo to your ipod's itrip and play eighties dance tracks such as Big in Japan by Alphaville loud enough for cars around you to hear.
 Sing the chorus.
 If you get the words wrong, explain that's the way they are in another version.

 Before leaving, inform David that you would like to try the famous Swedish Meatballs at the IKEA restaurant.
-If he states that he will wait in the car, explain that you are shopping together, not one person shopping and the other waiting in the car.
-Discuss the meatballs on the drive home.
+If he states that he'll wait in the car, explain that you are shopping together, not one person shopping and the other waiting in the car.

 Use several hundred metres of string to tie the IKEA boxes to the trailer.
 If David suggests that perhaps you've used enough string, explain that it's free and you intend to repurpose it at a later date for gift tags.
 Discuss the meatballs on the drive home.